 The demand for prepared nursing leaders who are independent and collaborative in facilitating and promoting healthcare change has grown in response to the aging nursing workforce and growing nursing shortage across the U.S. The demand for advanced role nurses who are able to provide leadership in healthcare facilities, nursing schools, and specific nursing arenas (education, administration, community health, occupational health, etc.) has grown in response to community-based care and increased public awareness of health promotion efforts.

 Both acute care and community settings need highly skilled nurses to monitor the quality of client care and effectively manage complex health systems.
 Leadership in creating high quality, economical options for health care within the current era of health care reform and cost containment are primary goals of advanced role nurses.

-- Provide verification of current, unrestricted, and unencumbered Ohio registered nurse (RN) license.
+- Verification of current, unrestricted Ohio registered nurse (RN) license

-- Provide evidence of a satisfactory background check in compliance with applicable sections of the Ohio Revised Code (BCI).
+- Evidence of a satisfactory background check in compliance with the Ohio Revised Code (BCI)